FilecoinFoundationWeb/filecoin-foundation-site/careers.md

 Open position are available
 <a href="https://jobs.lever.co/filecoin/"> here </a>.

-We have also prepared a <a href="https://drive.google.com/file/d/1A6qdZ6z474eVGYrmLT1WC_pcp-Ab14vp/view"> Filecoin Primer Kite </a>.
+We have also prepared a <a href="https://drive.google.com/file/d/1A6qdZ6z474eVGYrmLT1WC_pcp-Ab14vp/view"> Filecoin Primer Kit </a> for applicants wanting more resources related to Filecoin.